Catechesis through the Visual Imagination

 Under the pressure of secularization and the influence of consumerism, the Catholic Church today cannot assume that the faith will be automatically transmitted to the next generation.
 The process of secularization is further advanced in parts of Europe than in the US, and it is in Europe that Catholic educators are coming up with the most creative responses to this challenge.
 “Second Spring Catechesis”, partly inspired by the groundbreaking work of Sofia Cavalletti and her Catechesis of the Good Shepherd, is an application of the fundamental principle of the new evangelization: the intimate association of truth and goodness with beauty.
 This implies a vital role not only for intelligence and will, but for imagination in religious formation.
 The Vatican has called for an “evangelization through beauty”, since this— especially the beauty of holiness in the lives of the saints—is the main way in which modern people can still relate to the Christian tradition and begin to grasp its meaning for them.

 The first challenge was getting children to relate to the central act of worship, the Mass.
 There are numerous resources for first communion preparation, but there is still a pressing need for something which unpacks the symbolic and supernatural meaning of the Mass itself in a form that is visually accessible to younger children.
-This perceived need has led to the creation of an illustrated guide to the Mass for children aged 5 to 9, which also acts as an abbreviated Missal.
+This perceived need has led to the creation of an illustrated guide to the Mass for children aged roughly 4 to 8, which also acts as an abbreviated Missal.

 The problem with catechising in the modern world is that you are competing for children’s attention with a host of visual stimuli that surround them.
 Television and film, as well as fantasy literature, feed and form the youthful imagination.
 As we monitored the response to our book on the Mass, we began to realise that personal involvement in the type of imagery we are presenting has a powerful subliminal value, on two counts.
 First there is the obvious benefit of internalising symbolic and historical meaning at an early age, so that for instance, you can “imagine” the creed as you say it.
 But the nature of the art used, the style of the drawing, also has a value in itself.
 Reverence, contemplation, all these things can be fostered through an artistic style, as they have been for centuries in the great art of the Christian world.